 EMI & SPE Compiler Testing: [GCC/LLVM bugs: 1,622 (total) / 1,031 (fixed)]

 [Reports: GCC (link1, link2, link3, link4, link5), LLVM (link1, link2, link3, link4, link5)]

-Zhendong Su is a full professor in the Department of Computer Science at ETH Zurich since August 2018.
-Previously, he was a full professor in Computer Science and a Chancellor's Fellow at UC Davis.
+Zhendong Su (high-def photo; short bio; 2-page short CV; full CV) is a full professor in the Department of Computer Science at ETH Zurich since August 2018.
+He is on leave from UC Davis in 2018-19, where he has been a full professor in Computer Science and a Chancellor's Fellow.
 He joined the UC Davis faculty in January 2003 after receiving his Ph.D. in Computer Science (with minor in Mathematics) from UC Berkeley.
 He received a B.S. in Computer Science and a B.A. in Mathematics from UT Austin in 1995.

 His research spans programming languages and compilers, software engineering, computer security, deep learning and education technologies.
 His work has received an ACM SIGSOFT Impact Paper Award, a Google Scholar Classic Paper (2017) Award, best/distinguished paper awards at top venues (PLDI, OOPSLA, EAPLS, TACAS, ISSTA, ICSE x 2), an ACM CACM Research Highlight, an NSF CAREER Award, a UC Davis Outstanding Engineering Faculty Award, and multiple industrial faculty awards (Cisco, Google x 2, Huawei, IBM, Microsoft, Mozilla).